-For traditional architecture, it is best to head to Kyoto, but for some modern architectural highlights, Tokyo is your best bet on your Japan tour.
+For traditional architecture, it is best to head to Kyoto, but for contemporary architecture, Tokyo is your best bet.
 Travelers come to Tokyo for many different reasons; to see famous highlights like the Skytree and the Shibuya scramble crossing, the many shopping opportunities, to experience the diverse nightlife or the endless choice in very high-quality restaurants in this gourmet capital of the world.
 Another great reason to visit Tokyo is to see many beautiful or sometimes just fascinating buildings.

 Tokyo is not necessarily a beautiful city at a glance, unfortunately, it lost many cultural treasures in the fires that raged after the Great Kanto earthquake of 1923 and the firebombings of 1945.
 It was very quickly rebuilt in the late 1940s and 1950s, and the result was a mishmash of buildings that didn’t seem to adhere to any kind of plan.
 Add to that the tendency of the Japanese to build for a shorter term than in the West due to proneness to earthquakes and other disasters and Tokyo looks nothing like a truly beautiful city like Florence or Paris.

 This does, however, not mean that there is nothing to see for architecture lovers.
 In fact, it is a paradise for those who are willing to look past the seemingly concrete jungle and hunt for architectural treasures all over the city.
 Whether you would like to see traditional Japanese architecture, modern Western designs, or a fusion piece of art; Tokyo has them all.

 A Short Overview of Contemporary Architecture in Japan